 Outer Banks, North Carolina

 Home to the first flight of Orville and Wilbur Wright!
-Kitty Hawk was perfect for their aviation experiments due to the gentle winds regularly over 15 mph, sloping hills for launching and a sandy surface for landing.
-Kitty Hawk wasn’t incorporated until 1981 and now consists of a small village, residential beach cottages and a 461 acre maritime forest called Kitty Hawk Woods.
-And while Kitty Hawk and the Outer Banks have become a sought after tourist locale, the overall feeling is that development needs to always be in harmony with nature.
+Kitty Hawk was perfect for their aviation experiments due to the gentle winds, sloping hills for launching and a sandy surface for landing.
+Kitty Hawk now consists of a small village, residential beach cottages and a 461 acre maritime forest called Kitty Hawk Woods.

 Come stroll on the beach and collect shells or bring your binoculars and try to spot unusual and rare birds.
 Spend some time in the water surfing, kite boarding or scuba diving.
 Do some deep sea fishing.
 Get your daily workout and climb to the top of the Cape Hatteras lighthouse.
 There are so many outdoor activities to choose from!
 Then top it all off with a wonderful fresh from the boat seafood dinner.

 Celebrating the Wright Brothers achievements in air travel, the monument stands on the actual hill of that first flight back in 1900.
 A short stroll down the hill is the Museum complete with photos, exhibits and a replica of the plane that the Wright Brothers flew that memorable day.

 Home to the first English Colony in the New World, there is now a Fort Raleigh National Historic Site on the island, honoring those first brave settlers.
 The Lost Colony drama tells the story of the 117 settlers who sailed from Plymouth, England, landed on Roanoke Island and then vanished two years later.